wvw999/puzzle-engine/README.md

 While the vast majority of the difficult coding has been completed, the app current does not appear to do much.

 Run the rails server.
 Navigate to https://0.0.0.0:3000/puzzles , and it should return either a [built game board, word set, and solution set],  or 'false' if it was unable to complete a board.
+This may take 3-5 minutes.

 Check the database puzzles table if it completes a board, it should appear stored there.
 The board can later be recalled from the database.